You Have 3 Options, Which One Is Best?

 If you want to place an external call with Teams, you are going to need some support.
 When first looking into it, there are some appealing short-cut options.
 Applications like Cisco Jabber, Webex, RingCentral and Zoom (among others) all have external calling options, and provide software overlays to quickly launch those products from Teams.

 These solutions can be pretty sophisticated.
 How these tools work within Teams also depends on the application.
 For example, Cisco Jabber provides you with a standard dial pad that looks a lot like the Direct Routing options we will discuss in the next section, whereas Zoom quick-launches from “Teams” pages.

 What it costs:

 There are no additional costs from Microsoft.
 However, the total cost will depend entirely on the application you choose.
 Zoom Audio Plan, for example, starts at $100 per/month as credit towards a rather complex per-minute pricing plan.
-Cisco Webex, on the other hand, has a pretty straightforward per-user/per-month rate of around £15 per month — variable, depending on the number of users.
+Cisco Webex, on the other hand, has a pretty straightforward per-user/per-month rate starting at £11.25 per month — variable, depending on the number of users.

 What’s good about this option:

 This is a simple solution (to set up) and it keeps everything in the cloud.
 If you already have one of these other calling apps, you can make it slightly more convenient to access from Teams by using in-app overlays.